sieun-Bae/r-programming/README.md

 # R-programming_data-science
-These are the exercises in R programming course.
+These are the exercises in SKKU_R programming course by prof. Gaya